hotforfeature/origami/README.md

 ```

 #### Angular 4 templates

+_Note: This step no yet test because the example project was created with Angular 5, also will must work for Angular 4, if you have any trouble, please create a issue._

 Angular 4 consumes native `<template>` tags, which are commonly used in web components.
 Add the following configuration to the app's bootstrap to prevent this.